In wake of LSU band member's death, coroner discusses Baton Rouge's chilling overdose problem

 Clark has been following overdose deaths for a decade now, particularly from fentanyl.

-"We would be hard pressed in East Baton Rouge parish to find drugs such as cocaine, meth, marijuana that is not laced with fentanyl."
+"We would be hard-pressed in East Baton Rouge Parish to find drugs such as cocaine, meth, and marijuana that is not laced with fentanyl."

 Clark says it's becoming commonplace for people to unintentionally consume fentanyl.